 #6) I never got practice doing some aspects of the job that were hardest, most delicate, or most serious.

-You learn a lot in teaching licensure programs, but usually, you learn a lot about teaching the actual content.
+You learn a lot in teaching licensure programs, but usually, you learn a lot about teaching the actual content and how to deliver that content.
 You don’t learn much about classroom management, parent communication, colleague interactions, and other things of that nature.
 I got a little bit of actual practice with classroom management in my classes, but not much in the grand scheme of things.
 I also got some practice during my part-time and full-time student teaching, but that was with a mentor teacher in the classroom with me…and sometimes (especially in my part-time student teaching placement), the mentor teacher just handled it.
+(Although I still have VERY clear memories of a day in my full-time student teaching placement when my students got SUPER loud, and I didn’t know how to bring them back in.
+They were, from what I can recall, actually doing what I assigned them, but it was a small group activity, and they were just all talking over one another.
+I looked to my mentor teacher for help, and he looked back at me and shrugged!!!
+Like, “Figure it out yourself!”
+I survived, obviously, but it was rough.)

 #7) I sometimes worked with people who created toxic work environments.